simransaini1999/students-shyftlabs/README.md

 3. This version of code will need to run via tomcat server which needs to be installed on your machine.

    For Windows, you can use the 32-bit/64-bit Windows Service Installer</br>
-   For Unix-based,
+   For Unix-based,</br>
       a.
-Download Tomcat 10 Core tar.gz file
+Download Tomcat 10 Core tar.gz file</br>
       b.
-Open Terminal and unarchive file
+Open Terminal and unarchive file</br>
-      c. sudo mkdir -p /usr/local
+      c. sudo mkdir -p /usr/local</br>
-      d. sudo mv ~/Downloads/apache-tomcat-10.1.8 /usr/local
+      d. sudo mv ~/Downloads/apache-tomcat-10.1.8 /usr/local</br>
       e.
-Run startup.sh script Tomcat should be running on http://localhost:8080
+Run startup.sh script Tomcat should be running on http://localhost:8080</br>
       f.
-Run shutdown.sh to stop Tomcat
+Run shutdown.sh to stop Tomcat</br>

    Configure Eclipse with Tomcat.
-In Java EE perspective, explore the Servers tab;
+In Java EE perspective, explore the Servers tab;</br>
       a.
-Create a Web server, select Apache Tomcat 10.0 (point to the directory where you unzipped Tomcat)
+Create a Web server, select Apache Tomcat 10.0 (point to the directory where you</br>
+         unzipped Tomcat)</br>
       b.
-Make sure to stop the Apache service when you first installed it, and run the Tomcat v10.1 Server from Eclipse
+Make sure to stop the Apache service when you first installed it, and run the Tomcat</br>
+         v10.1 Server from Eclipse</br>